Managers in Fantasy Premier League have the opportunity to give their points total a big boost by using their chips.

 All transfers (including those already made) are free of charge.

-The Wildcard is played when confirming transfers that cost points and can’t be cancelled once played.
+The Wildcard is played when confirming transfers that cost points.
+It can’t be cancelled once played.
 When playing a Wildcard, you will KEEP your banked transfers.

-A Wildcard is often best saved for when your squad most needs an overhaul.
-For example, this could be if you have multiple players injured, banned or not starting for their teams.
+A Wildcard is best saved for when your squad most needs an overhaul.
+This could be if you have multiple players injured, banned, out of form or not starting for their teams.
 However, it could also be used to target a particular set of fixtures for certain teams.

 Many managers often use their first Wildcard quite early in the season to recruit players who have caught the eye over the first few weeks of the campaign.
-It should always be played with a longer-term outlook in mind, however.
+But it should always be played with a longer-term outlook in mind.

-The Second Wildcard is typically used in advance of a Double Gameweek, when at least one of the Premier League clubs - and usually more - has two league fixtures to contest.
+The second Wildcard is typically used in advance of a Double Gameweek, when at least one of the Premier League clubs - and usually more - has TWO league fixtures in one Gameweek.

 Bench Boost